kaifishr/TicTacToe/README.md

 During an episode, the agent takes actions according to its current policy and collects the rewards.
 We then use this information to update the policy's parameters and start a new episode.

-## Self-play
+### Self-play

 This framework allows to train agents using a self-play training strategy.
-Instead of an algorithmic player as opponent, we train two agents at the same time and let them play against themselves.
+Instead of an algorithmic player as opponent, we train two agents at the same time and let them compete against each other.

 Alternatively, we can train an agent several episodes until it beats a weaker version of itself for number of times.
 We then make the trained agent the new opponent and start over again.

-TODO To ensure that the agent generalizes well, it is a good strategy to have an ensemble of opponent agents and sample one at random for each episode.
+To ensure that agents generalize well, for the approaches described above it is generally a good idea to work with an ensemble of opponent agents that are sampled at random to compete against each other.

-### (TODO) Policy Gradients
+### Policy Gradients

-The policy is a neural network that outputs probabilities over `size**2` possible actions.
-Thus, we can interpret the resulting probabilities as a probabilistic policy.
-...
+The agent's interactions with the environment over the period of one episode can be considered as the unrolling of a computational graph.
+However, parts of this graph are not differentiable such as the sampling of actions or the environment as the environment's underlying computational processes might be unknown.

-### (TODO) Deep Q-Learning
+### Deep Q-Learning

+TODO

 ...